Ramy-Uptown/Uptown-FS/README.md

 - Purpose: Upload a photo of an Egyptian ID and automatically extract key fields to prefill the deal form.
 - Flow:
   1) In Create Deal page, select an ID image and click "Extract from ID".
-  2) The system uses a cloud OCR first (Google Vision if GCV_API_KEY is set) and automatically falls back to a local OCR engine (Tesseract) if unavailable.
+  2) The system uses a local OCR engine (Tesseract) first and automatically falls back to Google Cloud Vision (if GCV_API_KEY is set) only if local OCR fails to yield usable data.
   3) You can review/edit "Name", "National ID", and "Address", then click "Apply to Form" to populate the calculator's Client Information section.
 - API:
   - POST /api/ocr/egypt-id (authenticated)